Nickey line: Preservation

-The route

-Since much redevelopment of the town took place subsequent to its closure, the course of the lower part of the line is nowadays hard to follow.
+Since much redevelopment of the town took place subsequent to its closure, the course of the lower part of the line is hard to follow nowadays.
 The course of the connection from Boxmoor is discernible in places; the gasholders at Duckhall are still present and the boundaries delineate the curve of the original trackbed.
 The abutment of the bridge that crossed the A41 is still present on the northern side, followed by a few hundred yards of heavily wooded embankment which still have one or two remaining sleepers.
 Remains of the brick-built bridges crossing the Bulbourne and Grand Union Canal are indistinct but discernible, but the remainder of the embankment to Heath Park has been levelled and landscaped as a public park and cricket pitches.

-From Heath Park the line went roughly to the site of the present day "Magic Roundabout", where it crossed the lower end of Marlowes over a viaduct.
-From there it followed a course roughly where the modern day Maynard Road runs (an unsurfaced car park locates a 200 m section of the former railway), through the site of Hemel Hempstead Hospital (the hospital existed when the railway was active, but was far smaller – the line passed to its east), through the housing developments of Concorde Drive (the former Hemel Hempstead (Midland) Station), to cross under Midland Road next to the Midland Hotel.
-From this point the course of the line is easier to follow as much of it still exists as footpaths.
+From Heath Park, the line went roughly to the site of the present day "Magic Roundabout", where it crossed the lower end of Marlowes over a viaduct.
+From there, it followed a course roughly where the modern day Maynard Road runs (an unsurfaced car park locates a 200m section of the former railway), through the site of Hemel Hempstead Hospital (the hospital existed when the railway was active, but was far smaller; the line passed to its east), through the housing developments of Concorde Drive (the former Hemel Hempstead (Midland) Station), to cross under Midland Road next to the Midland Hotel.

+From this point, the course of the line is easier to follow, as much of it still exists as footpaths.
 The Midland Road bridge is still extant, though now largely buried.
-The line can be easily traced across Keen's Fields, to cross Queensway on a high-level brick arch bridge which is still complete.
-From there the line tracks through Highfield and the course follows a well-maintained path all the way up to Cupid Green.
+The line can be traced easily across Keen's Fields, to cross Queensway on a high-level brick arch bridge which is still complete.
+From there, the line tracks through Highfield and the course follows a well-maintained path all the way up to Cupid Green.
 This part of the line once again becomes obscured by modern developments, such as a car dealership and a modern industrial estate.
-Here once stood "Godwin's Halt", a very minor railway station named for a former landowner of the area.
+Here once stood Godwin's Halt, a very minor railway station named for a former landowner of the area.
 The original bridge at Godwins Halt remains, though again largely filled in.
 It carries a footpath between Highfield and Pennine Way, which is a lane predating the redevelopment of Hemel Hempstead new town.